 I will always love you.

 Jack's eyes snap open.
 His pupils adjust to the fluorescent lighting hanging above him.
-He was expecting to awaken inside his L.A. apartment; instead, he's lying on a thin mattress which feels like an operating table.
-The room is cold and the sheets are stiff.
+He was expecting to awaken inside his L.A. apartment; instead, he's lying on a thin mattress of an operating table.
 The tension of an oxygen mask pinches his neck as he picks his head up to orient himself.
 His body aches and his muscles are weakened as if he were sedated.

 The rhythm of his heart pulses faintly in the background.
 The medical equipment he's connected to is outdated; devices he hasn't seen since his first year of med school.
 He pulls the mask below his chin and coughs as he inhales the stale humid air.
 The walls of the room are rusty unpolished metal, like the interior of a ship.
 He may be inside a hospital, but it's certainly not St. Sebastian's.
 A plastic id bracelet stamped "Patient 23" is wrapped around his wrist.

-Jack becomes startled after hearing movement in the hallway outside; suddenly, an ominous figure dressed in a hazmat suit stands at the doorway.
+Jack hears movement in the hallway outside; suddenly, an ominous figure dressed in a hazmat suit stands at the doorway.
 The pulse of his heart monitor starts racing.

 "Please, don't panic.
 I'm not going to hurt you," says the suited figure.
 Jack's caught off guard that the voice is a woman's.
-She steps closer; the suit she's wearing looks like an astronaut or deep sea diver, except fitted and less bulky.
+She steps closer; the suit she's wearing looks like an astronaut, except fitted and less bulky.
 A tiny light within the helmet illuminates her smoothly featured face.

-"Can you hear me OK?" she asks, her voice and breathing amplified by a small microphone inside her air sealed helmet.
+"Can you hear me OK?" she asks, her voice amplified by a small microphone inside her air sealed helmet.